BillyDM/awesome-audio-dsp/OPEN_SOURCE_PLUGINS_AND_SOFTWARE.md

 - [`Tuna`] - A musical instrument tuner with strobe characteristics.

 ## DAWs & Hosts
-- [`Meadowlark`] - Definitely biased here since this is my main project that I work on full-time.
-It's still in its very early stages, but check it out if you're interested in contributing! :)
 - [`Ardour`] - Feature-rich DAW.
 Focuses more on recorded music production over electronic music production.
 - [`LMMS`] - Feature-rich DAW focused on electronic music production.
 Contains many built-in synths and effects.
 - [`Audacity`] - Popular multi-track audio editor.
 There is also a fully-libre open source fork called [`Tenacity`].